PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 1. Community questions asked on PostHog.com.
 1. Slack threads that have been marked with the 🎫 reaction in customer support channels.

 Some of them will ask for new features.
 If the feature would be widely useful for users matching [our ICP](/handbook/who-we-are-building-for), it might be a good idea to build it.
 Otherwise, feel free to just create a feature request issue in GitHub or +1 on an existing one – you can then send a link to the user, giving them a way of tracking progress.
+Also make sure to let the [Customer Success team](https://posthog.com/handbook/small-teams/customer-success) know, since they will track feature requests for paying customers.

 Others will report bugs or suspected bugs.
 Get to the bottom of each one - you never know what you'll find.
 If the issue decidedly affects only that one user under one-in-a-million circumstances, it might not be worth fixing.
 But if it's far-reaching, a proper fix is in order.
 And then there are "bugs" which turn out to be pure cases of confusing UX.
 Try to improve these too.